 We were able to create a homey environment to let kids from 4 to 46 blossom, and it was grand!

 Then came my Date with Grief.
 It began with Hurricane Alicia in ’83.
-From there it blazed downhill as midlife crises hit my now ex-husband and by the time Christmas rolled around I got tears in my stocking.
-That was the year I wrote my GRIEF TEARBOOK.
-Financial and emotional ruin kept me company.
+From there it blazed downhill as midlife crises hit my now ex-husband and by the time Christmas rolled around I got tears in my stocking and decided to pursue divorce.
+That was the year I started writing my GRIEF TEARBOOK.
+Financial and emotional ruin kept me company, but it was both recognized and refused daily.
 I chose to heal:

 Now is a time to heal; let’s act on what we feel.

 Healing is a choice.
 Seek it with one voice.

 Hug the ones who grieve.
 Draw circles that receive.

 Now is a time to heal; let’s get on with what is real.